rubyonjets/jets/docs/_docs/events-sqs.md

 categories: events
 ---

 Jets supports [SQS Events](https://aws.amazon.com/blogs/aws/aws-lambda-adds-amazon-simple-queue-service-to-supported-event-sources/) as a Lambda trigger.
 So you can send a message to an SQS queue and it triggers a Lambda function to run.
 The Lambda function has access to the message data via `event`.

+<div class="video-box"><div class="video-container"><iframe src="https://www.youtube.com/embed/YxuTX15agdk" frameborder="0" allowfullscreen=""></iframe></div></div>

 There are a few ways to connect an SQS queue to a Lambda function with Jets.

 1. Existing SQS Queue
 2. Generated Function SQS Queue